Experiencing a mind-blowing horse race in an Italian city that was in my bucket list for years.

 A feast for the eyes and mind, for sure.
 But as the human body needs more than that, we went to get some food, too.
-Scored a good restaurant, in which we sat at a table with an Italian couple, who shared some of their plates, and a few stories.
+We scored a good restaurant, where we sat at a table with an Italian couple, who shared a few stories and some of their plates.
 After the meal, we stopped by the Basilica of San Francesco, another stunning temple.

 Continuing with the stroll through the old town, suddenly, an approaching drumroll broke the quiet time of siesta.
 Festival mood, here we go!
 Sure enough, in a moment, a parade representing a specific city district came to us.